African and African American Ministry

 555 Northampton Street, Buffalo, New York 14208

-Every other year, the years ending in a odd number the Diocesan African American Commission sponsors a three day Revival.
-It gives parishioners an opportunity for spiritual enrichment and opportunity to invite there friends and family who don't usually come to church.
+Every other year, the years ending in an odd number the Diocesan African American Commission sponsors a three day Revival.
+It gives parishioners an opportunity for spiritual enrichment and opportunity to invite their friends and family who don't usually come to church.
 Speakers are brought in from across the United States to be the speakers for the Revival.
-All are welcome to come to the Revival.
+All are welcome to come!

 Scripture Study, Past, Present and Future